CPRA-MP/ICM/README.md

 # ICM v24.0.0 Release Notes

 This release, v24.0.0, made the following updates to ICM v23.0.0:<br>
-1. Self-packing density of mineral component of marsh soils (`mn_k2`) was updated to 2.173 g/cm3 based upon updated [soil properties data available in CRMS](https://cims.coastal.louisiana.gov/DataDownload/DataDownload.aspx?type=soil_properties); analysis conducted by Dr. Maddie Foster-Martinez in 2024.
-The previous value used for MP2023 was set to 2.106 g/cm3; documentation and methodology is described in Appendix A of Baustian et al., (2020).
+1. Self-packing density of mineral component of marsh soils (`mn_k2`) was updated to 2.173 g/cm^3^ based upon updated [soil properties data available in CRMS](https://cims.coastal.louisiana.gov/DataDownload/DataDownload.aspx?type=soil_properties); analysis conducted by Dr. Maddie Foster-Martinez in 2024.
+The previous value used for MP2023 was set to 2.106 g/cm^3^; documentation and methodology is described in Appendix A of Baustian et al., (2020).
 Updated data required no changes to organic self-packing density.
 2.
-3.<br>
+3. <br>

 ### References